 Theft/Misuse of Property

 Theft is defined as obtaining or exerting control over property or services of others without their permission.
+Prohibited actions include, but are not limited to:

 - Theft, attempted theft, and possession of stolen property are prohibited.